scot-taylor-ibm/compare-comply/tooling.md

 The Tooling launches and displays the landing page.
 Click **Browse for document**.
 The Tooling opens a file browser.
 Select an [input file](/docs/services/compare-comply/formats.html#formats) and click **Open**.

 The maximum file size is 1.5 MB.
 However, you can upload JSON output files from the **Element Classification** feature that are up to 50 MB.
-You can process larger documents by submitting them to Element Classification by [using batch processing](/docs/services/compare-comply/batching.html#batching) and saving the output to upload to the Tooling.
+You can process larger documents by submitting them to Element Classification by [using batch processing](/docs/services/compare-comply/batching.html#batching) and saving the output to upload to the Tooling. **The JSON _must_ be the output of the Element Classification feature.
+You cannot upload arbitrary JSON to the tool.**
 {: note}

 ![Compare and Comply Tooling landing page](images/tool-landing.png)